prakash-naikwadi/web-hosting-landing-page/readme.md

 ## 📌 What I Learn

-👉 learn about z-pattern of deisgning feature section.
+👉 learn about the z-pattern of designing feature section.
-👉 apply griedient on button.
+👉 apply a gradient on the button.
-👉 placed elements using flex and width property.
+👉 placed elements using flex and width properties.
-👉 How to develope full fledge landing page.
+👉 How to develop full fledge landing page.
 👉 Learn how to design pricing cards.
 👉 Learn how to design testimonial sections.
-👉 Learn how to use grid for footer columns and pricing cards.
+👉 Learn how to use a grid for footer columns and pricing cards.

 ## 📬 Connect With Me